 For the project below we used:

-Here’s the Herringbone stitch broken down into simple steps just for you.
+We’ve broken down the Herringbone stitch into simple steps for you over on our How To page.
 No shying away now, pick up those needles and get started!

 Feelin’ the Herringbone stitch rhythm?
 Us too.
 If you ever want to take a little break while knitting, don’t stop in the middle of your row.
 We recommend you knit until the end of your row, so you don’t forget where you’ve left off.
 We hope you are hooked, have fun knitting!